DrFKNoble/pc_control_tutorials/django/django.md

 # **Introduction**

 In this presentation, I will describe:
-- How to create an app to control an Arduino via the web.
+- How to control an Arduino's pin via the web using the Django web framework.

 ---